Beijing Must Be Desperate: New Stimulus Still Falls Short of Reviving China’s Economy

 Commentary

-Beijing has made a dramatic gesture this September, implicitly admitting that the May stimulus package failed to help China’s beleaguered economy.
+Beijing made a dramatic gesture in September, implicitly admitting that the May stimulus package failed to help China’s beleaguered economy.
 It has advanced both monetary and fiscal stimulus measures far beyond anything to date.
 These steps may help Beijing meet its 5 percent real growth target for 2024, but they are not likely to restore China’s economic momentum.

 Part of the scheme will offer what Beijing calls “living allowances” to the poor, ostensibly to celebrate Oct.
 1’s 75th anniversary of communist rule.
 No doubt, recipients will spend these monies quickly and provide an immediate fillip to economic activity.
 This measure, however, can have little lasting effect.